peterqliu/express-ml/README.md

 most other params of `map.addLayer()` can be added similarly, without nesting into source/layout/paint sub-objects.

 Symbol layers have an added wrinkle of offering text and/or icons.
-In layers with just one of these, `addText` and `addIcon` are convenience methods to add the obligatory symbol layer, while handling text- and icon- prefixes, respectively.
+In layers with just one of these, `addText` and `addIcon` are convenience methods to add the obligatory symbol layer while handling text- and icon- prefixes, respectively.
 To add symbol layers with both text and icons, use the vanilla `map.addLayer()` method.

 For example, these two operations are equivalent: